 Think about the word ‘constructive’ for a moment.
 It actually means ‘improving yourself’ or constructing one skill on top of another and for many parents, that’s part of the allure of structured activity.
 Kids can learn something defined, like how to dance or play and instrument or soccer.

 But it’s important to remember that children learn most by playing and playing doesn’t come with an end goal in sight, that’s why it’s playing.
 That’s why kids need downtime.
-They are learning but they are on their own, free wheeling and hanging out.
-You may be with them physically or you might not.
+They are learning but they are doing it on their own, free wheeling and hanging out.
+You may be with them physically, or you might not.

 If you are, perhaps you’re firmly seated in a nice deck chair with a book in your hand and your feet in the sand box, allowing your legs to be used as a nice bridge for the kids to run their dump trucks under.

 Why kids need downtime; children have to feel what play really is